ricardoskewes/reciprocal-space/README.md

 # Crystal visualizer
 This project was born while studying solid-state Physics from standard references like Kittel and Aschroft.
 I found it hard to find good quality, interactive visualizations of crystalline structures on the Internet.
-So, I decided to create my own simulation using P5.JS, to help provide other students with intuition about crystals, their symmetries
+Thus, I decided to create my own simulation (using P5.JS) to help provide intuition about the physics of crystals.

 ## Features implemented